 Is there a limit to size?

-Yes, all prints for this exhibition must not be larger than A3 size (30×42 cm).
+Yes, all prints for the Myths & Legends exhibition must not be larger than A3 size (30×42 cm).

 Are you accepting digital prints?

 Yes.
 Although we love celebrating the unique qualities of handmade prints, we understand asking you to produce them for a free exhibition is unrealistic.